mke2fs-dev/archinstall32/README.md

 - **v1.0** - Initial release with full dialog support
 - **v1.1-lite** - Lightweight version without dependencies

+## warning
+you must download this online from an live install and not download this on windows nor mac and put it you must download and use from installer its better to use this tool in a vm (vituralbox, etc) before real hardware THIS IS THE FIRST DAY FOR THIS TOOL EXPECT BUGS
 ---

 **Created for Arch Linux 32 Community**